Xu Bing: Science-Art Education Programme Series 1

 Shenzhou 13 is China’s first space-set 8K film, featuring footage captured by Shenzhou 13 astronauts during their orbital mission aboard the Tiangong Space Station.

-Following the screening, a sharing session will provide insights into the scientific experiments conducted on the Station and showcase China’ latest advancements and achievements in space exploration.
+Following the screening, a sharing session will provide insights into the scientific experiments conducted on the Station and showcase China’s latest advancements and achievements in space exploration.

 Date: 28.2.2026 (Saturday)